 What is the Cost of a Vasectomy Reversal?

-The total charge for our Robotic Microsurgical Vasectomy Reversal is less than $7,000 at South Lake Hospital (near Orlando).
+The total charge for our Robotic Microsurgical Vasectomy Reversal is $7,500 at South Lake Hospital (near Orlando).
 These charges include hospital, anesthesia & surgical fees (excludes post-op semen analysis tests).
-We do all our reversals under mild anesthesia in the hospital to maximize your comfort and safety.
+We do all our reversals under anesthesia in the hospital to maximize your comfort and safety.
 Some patients may have a secondary blockage in the epididymis, which is the storage container for sperm located behind the testicle.
 This blockage occurs more frequently in men who are further out from their vasectomy.
 Thus, at the time of reversal, our team microscopically examines the fluid that comes out of the proximal vas (end of vas coming from the testicle) for sperm.

 If there is an epididymal blockage, there will be no sperm and thus, the distal end of the vas needs to be connected directly to the epididymal tubule above the level of obstruction.
 This is a more complex type of reversal called vaso-epididymostomy.
 We do not charge anything additional for the complex reversal and will decide on the type of reversal (vaso-vasostomy vs. vasoepididymostomy) at the time of surgery.
 We perform the best reversal for the patient based on what they need at that time.